-The easy answer to this question is generally going to be no!
+The easy answer to the question of whether you have to provide a deposit or money upfront to a private lender is generally going to be no!
 Most hard money loans will not require a deposit.
 However, there are some situations where a deposit may be inevitable.
 Much like a traditional mortgage or even a personal loan, you don’t want to work with a company that charges fees or money upfront.
-Yes, we know this is a different situation then when a company makes you pay a deposit.
-However it’s still going to fall into the same framework of the question and comes up quite often when consumers ask us what they need to submit an application and ultimately qualify.
+Yes, we know this is a different situation than when a company makes you pay a deposit.
+However, it’s still going to fall into the same framework of the question and comes up quite often when consumers ask us what they need to submit an application and ultimately qualify.

 Private Lenders With No Upfront Fees